Superman/Batman: Public Enemies: Plot

-In Metropolis, Power Girl admits that she does not believe Superman killed Metallo and that she doesn’t like Luthor.
+In Metropolis, Power Girl admits that she does not believe Superman killed Metallo and dislikes Luthor.
 Luthor's superheroes catch up and the fight begins anew with Power Girl aiding Batman and Superman until Batman deduces that Major Force killed Metallo under Luthor's orders and goads him into admitting it in front of everyone.
-When Major Force snaps and tries to kill him, an angry Power Girl punches him in the stomach hard enough to rupture his containment suit, releasing his radiation.
-Captain Atom, who was listening nearby, manages to absorb the energy, disintegrating Major Force and leaving him comatose.
+When Major Force snaps and tries to kill him, an angry Power Girl punches him hard enough to rupture his containment suit, releasing his radiation.
+Captain Atom absorbs the energy, disintegrating Major Force and leaving him comatose.

-Meanwhile, the missiles fail due to the sheer amount of radiation the meteor gives off detonating them before impact.
-Amanda Waller discovers that Luthor has secretly been taking a serum composed of strength-enhancing steroids and liquid Kryptonite.
-Luthor then informs Waller that he will let the meteor hit the Earth as he plans to rebuild society in his image, making himself Earth's single leader.
+Meanwhile, the missiles fail due to the meteor's radiation destroying them before impact.
+Amanda Waller discovers that Luthor has secretly been taking a serum composed of a strength-enhancing steroid and liquid Kryptonite.
+Luthor then informs Waller that he will let the meteor hit Earth as he plans to rebuild society in his image, becoming Earth's single leader.
 Batman and Superman battle Captain Marvel and Hawkman before breaking into Luthor's base of operations to retrieve data on the meteor.
 Luthor refuses to relinquish the data, going so far as to erase it from the lab computers, but Waller gives them a copy.
-Batman, Superman, and Power Girl fly off to Tokyo to deliver the data to Toyman, who has already built a giant rocket-propelled spacecraft, intending to use it as a large missile to stop the meteor.
-Waller and the military then attempt to arrest Luthor with the discovery of his world-domination scheme, but he injects himself with more Kryptonite steroids and dons a power suit equipped with Kryptonite weaponry.
+Batman, Superman, and Power Girl head to Tokyo to deliver the data to Toyman, who has already built a rocket-propelled spacecraft to stop the meteor.
+Waller and the military then attempt to arrest Luthor, but he injects himself with more Kryptonite steroids and dons a power suit equipped with Kryptonite weaponry.
 After escaping Waller and the military, Luthor follows Superman and Batman overseas, intending to kill Superman himself.